 - Date of birth and Social Security number

 - Employment status, total annual gross income, and monthly housing or rent payment

-- Optional: Balance transfer information.
-This includes your creditor’s name, your account number with the creditor and the amount you want to transfer.
+- Balance transfer information including your creditor’s name, your account number with the creditor and the amount you want to transfer.